peterwittek/peterwittek.com/content/analysing-three-months-of-academic-spam.md

 Date: 2013-08-30 05:42
 Author: Peter
 Category: Academic publishing
+Tags: Academic publishing
 Slug: analysing-three-months-of-academic-spam

 Can't get your paper in Nature?
-Publish it in the Journal of Ubiquitous Computing and Applications, just pay the \$1000+ article processing fee, they accept everything.
+Publish it in the Journal of Ubiquitous Computing and Applications, just pay the $1000+ article processing fee, they accept everything.
 Your paper was rejected from the leading conference of your field?
 It had an acceptance rate of 0.5 % for the past twenty years, do not be surprised.
 Why not try the International Conference on Advanced Education Technology and Management Science?
-It is not your field, but they accept anything if you pay the \$300 registration fee, and the proceedings will be indexed by the Whatever Junk Compendex.
+It is not your field, but they accept anything if you pay the $300 registration fee, and the proceedings will be indexed by the Whatever Junk Compendex.